drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

   <figcaption>Screenshot of a Framer prototype I built.
 Check it out live on <a href="http://codepen.io/drocarmo/full/uylip" target="_blank">CodePen</a>.</figcaption>
 </figure>

 Framer.js was built by [Koen Bok](http://koenbok.com/), it is a great tool for any designer looking to flesh out an interaction of an interface.
-Framer also integrates with Photoshop + Sketch, so it’s easy to `export layers` and begin prototyping with them as `objects in Javascript`.
+Framer also integrates with Photoshop, so it’s easy to `export layers` and begin prototyping with them as `objects in Javascript`.
 I quickly fell in love with the tool and the [community](https://www.facebook.com/groups/framerjs/) supporting it.

-Enough about the characteristics of Framer though, let's talk about the big picture I'm trying to get at.
+Enough about the characteristics of Framer though, you can read about it on the website.
+Let's talk about the big picture I'm trying to get at.

 ### Why it matters.